Update all packages on the Moduline controller.

 Installing a new software package onto the controller.

-Power up the controller and be sure the controller is connected to the internet using the ethernet cable.
+Power up the controller and be sure the controller is connected to the internet using any of the network interfaces.
 Login to the controller using PuTTY.
 An explanation on how to login using PuTTY can be found here: Login using command line interface (CLI)

 When logged in, enter the following command: